Header graphics: Explain that stuff

 Airplane

 Airplanes have brakes inside their wheels to help bring them to a stop on the runway, but they can also use air brakes to increase drag (air resistance) and slow themselves down—a bit like parachutes.
+Jet fighters often have a speed brake, which is a large metal plate just behind the cockpit that can be hydraulically raised to increase drag and braking.

 Wind turbine

 Wind turbines have brakes to stop their rotors (propellers) turning too quickly.
 The brake is mounted inside the nacelle (the square-shaped casing behind the propeller that contains the gearbox and generator).
 Most turbines have an anemometer on them to measure the wind-speed.
-If it rises above a safe level, the brakes come on automatically and bring the rotors to a standstill.
+If the wind rises above a safe level, the brakes come on automatically and bring the rotors to a standstill.
 It's a shame, because higher wind speeds mean more energy could be produced.
 But safety always comes first!

-Wind turine brake
+Wind turbine brake

-Most cars have two or three different types of braking systems.
 Peer through the hubcap of a car's front wheels and you can usually see a shiny metal disc just inside.
 This is called a disc brake.
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

 Some cars have disc brakes on all four wheels, but many have drum brakes on the back wheels, which work in a slightly different way.
 Instead of the disc and brake block, they have shoes inside the hollow wheel hub that press outwards.
 As the shoes push into the wheel, friction slows you down.